mahmud97/DailyStudy-CodingProblem/PrepDbBasicsConcept.md

 - Query designing (avoiding asterisk * selecting only the required columns instead of all , avoiding to join different data types as type conversion takes time, etc)
 - Execution plan (This can be achieved using  SQL server tools

+# Query Filter
+-  using where clause we filter data in query